-Brief Description: Windle Trust International is awarding Postgraduate scholarships to youths and refugees in Sudan, South Sudan, Uganda and Kenya to study in Africa or UK.
+Brief Description: Windle Trust International is awarding Postgraduate scholarships to youths and refugees in Sudan, South Sudan, Uganda and Kenya and other African countries to study in Africa or UK.
 For now, only applications from Postgraduate Ugandan students are open.
 Apply now.

-Eligible Countries: Applicants should be from the countries of East, Central or the Horn of Africa (For now, only applications from Postgraduate Ugandan students are open.
+Eligible Countries: Applicants should be from Africa preferably from the countries of East, Central or the Horn of Africa (For now, only applications from Postgraduate Ugandan students are open.
 Please check back for when applications for your country opens).

 To be Taken: UK